oasdflkjo/cuart/README.md

 This project uses CMake as the build system.
 We have provided simple batch files to build the project in Debug and Release configurations:

-1. To build the project in Debug configuration, run on the `create_debug.bat`.
+1. To build the project in Debug configuration, run the `create_debug.bat`.
-2. To build the project in Release configuration, run on the `create_release.bat`.
+2. To build the project in Release configuration, run the `create_release.bat`.

 The compiled executables will be created in the `build_debug` or `build_release` directories, depending on the chosen configuration.

 ## Cleaning the Project

-To clean up the build directories, run on the `clean.bat`.
+To clean up the build directories, run the `clean.bat`.
 This will remove the `build_debug` and `build_release` directories, along with their contents.

 ## Usage